menu

 Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
 According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 96.0% of the neighborhoods in America.

-In addition, according to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Nebraska.
-In fact, this neighborhood is more family-friendly than 95.3% of neighborhoods in the entire state of Nebraska.
+According to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Nebraska.
+In fact, this neighborhood is more family-friendly than 95.5% of neighborhoods in the entire state of Nebraska.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the neighborhood.

 Did you know that the neighborhood has more German and Swiss ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 42.3% of this neighborhood's residents have German ancestry and 1.9% have Swiss ancestry.